SJSU272LabF17/AuctionChain/server/auction-network/README.md

-# Car Auction Network
+# Online Auction Network

-> This is an interactive, distributed, car auction demo.
+> This is an interactive, distributed, product auction demo.
 List assets for sale (setting a reserve price), and watch as assets that have met their reserve price are automatically transferred to the highest bidder at the end of the auction.

 This business network defines: